-The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but if your audience doesn’t know what B is — and isn’t sure why they should care about A, either — they won’t have much attention left to ponder the wonders of adding C.
+The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but if your audience doesn’t know what B is, and isn’t sure why they should care about A, they won’t have much attention left to ponder the wonders of adding C.

 - What is it?
 (And I mean that very literally: Is “B” a website?
 Is it a type of bread?
 Is it an idea?)

 - What does it do?
 (Again, be literal: Does “B” exist to educate users?
 Track your cholesterol level?
 Vacuum the carpet?)

 - Why do I care?
 (I know that public speaking skills will help you get more career success and satisfaction.
 Unfortunately, because that’s so obvious to me, I might forget to mention it, and leave a listener wondering why the heck she needs public speaking skills anyway!)

-Let The Three Tech Questions Guide Your Public Speaking
+Let The 3 Tech Questions Guide Your Public Speaking

-In my “Say, what??!” example above (“Lavs are great for gestural freedom, but a cordless gives your more directional focus”), notice that I’ve started my discussion with how two unknown things (“lavs” and “cordless”) are different.
+In my “Say, what??!” example above (“Lavs are great for gestural freedom, but a cordless gives you more directional focus”), notice that I’ve started my discussion with how two unknown things (“lavs” and “cordless”) are different.

 I need to back up and answer the Three Tech Questions before talking about how A compares with B (or vice versa):